RobertBurrellDonkin/library-management-system/README.md

   * And domain logic that the number of available copies must be a positive integer or zero.
 * Borrow book will return a boolean for consistency.
 Need to think about behaviour when there are no copies.
 Let's push on for now.
+* If we want to be able to apply business logic around borrowing, we'll need to stop the internal representation escaping.
+So we'll need to switch a record and an internal representation.